 - all-electric aircraft, hybrid electric aircraft or aircraft where hydrogen is burned directly in the engine

-- First zero-, low- emission passenger aircraft: Based on current knowledge, it can be assumed that aviation may require increased access to electricity and charging infrastructure in the future.
-It is expected that the first zero- and low-emission passenger aircraft will have relatively low seat capacity (up to 19 seats) and limited range.
+- First zero-, low-emission passenger aircraft: Based on current knowledge, it can be assumed that aviation may require increased access to electricity and charging infrastructure in the future.
 They will be able to be on the market by 2030.

-- Larger aircraft with a longer range: According to current estimates, larger aircraft with a larger range will be able to be on the market sometime between 2030 and 2035.
+- Larger aircraft with a longer range: According to current estimates, this will be on the market sometime between 2030 and 2035.